ErpNetDocs/tech/modules/crm/sales/sales-concepts/promotional-packages.md

 Promotional packages are packages of products which can be added into sales orders.

-After they are added, the products from the package appear as **sales order lines** and their quantity is a multiple of the number of the sold packages.
+The products from the package appear as **sales order lines** and their quantity is a multiple of the number of the sold packages.

 If a line is added from a promotional package, then the **name** of the promotional package is filled in the **Promotional package** field.